Skip to content

 Berberine activates AMPK, a cellular “fuel gauge” that improves insulin signalling and lipid handling.
 Trials show support for healthy glucose and triglycerides, with favourable changes to body composition when paired with diet and movement.

-Who it suits: People managing insulin resistance or metabolic goals; those exploring a non‑pharmaceutical option in discussion with their GP.
+Who it suits: People managing insulin resistance or metabolic goals; those exploring a non-pharmaceutical adjunct in discussion with their GP.

 Choosing & combining adaptogens

-- Use standardised extracts: seek disclosed actives (e.g., withanolides, bacosides, silymarin).
+• Use standardised extracts: seek disclosed actives (e.g., withanolides, bacosides, silymarin) and third-party testing.

-- Stack smart: ashwagandha + bacopa (calm clarity); rhodiola + lion’s mane (stamina); berberine + fenugreek (glycaemic control).
+• Stack smart: ashwagandha + bacopa (calm clarity); rhodiola + lion’s mane (stamina and focus); berberine + fenugreek (glycaemic support).

-- Cycle when needed: e.g., 6 weeks on / 2 weeks off for certain actives.
+• Cycle when needed: e.g., 6 weeks on / 2 weeks off for certain actives, especially berberine.

-- Mind interactions: check with your GP if pregnant, breastfeeding, on diabetes or mood medications.
+• Mind interactions: check with your GP if pregnant, breastfeeding, or on diabetes, thyroid, blood-pressure or mood medications.

-- Anchor with lifestyle: sleep, protein‑rich meals, fibre, strength training, and stress‑skills (breathwork, yoga).
+• Anchor with lifestyle: sleep, protein-rich meals, fibre, strength training, and stress-skills (breathwork, yoga, therapy).

 Bottom line: resilient by design